Rassie1/Rassie1/README.md

 - 👋 Hi, I’m @Rassie1
 - 👀 I’m interested in gym
-- 🌱 I’m currently learning box
+- 🌱 I’m currently learning inglés
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...